Srinivaseena1018/laptop-selection-using-Machine-Learning/README.md

 ## Contact

-For questions or support, please open an issue in the repository or contact [Your Name](mailto:your-email@example.com).
+For questions or support, please open an issue in the repository or contact [Srinivas Bharadwaj K](mailto:srinivasbharadwaj2406@gmail.com).